How to Do Payroll in Arkansas: Everything Business Owners Need to Know

 Arkansas New Hire Reporting

 Arkansas requires you to report new hires or rehires within 20 days of the hire date.
-You can report on using the Arkansas New Hire Reporting Center.
+You can report using the Arkansas New Hire Reporting Center.

 Breaks, Lunches & Time-off Requirements